Digestive System Overview

 Second, the lower part of the stomach mixes up the food, liquid, and digestive juices

-made by the stomach by muscle action.
+made by the stomach through muscle action.

 Third, the stomach empties the contents into the small intestine.

-allow further digestion.
+forward to allow further digestion.

 Last, the digested nutrients are absorbed through the intestinal walls.
 The waste